Henry T. Moore

 Moore Quadrangle (Kimball, Penfield, Wilmarth, and McClellan halls) is named in Moore’s

-honor, as is a six-story dormitory on Skidmore’s old downtown campus that was completed
+honor, as was a six-story dormitory on Skidmore’s old downtown campus that was completed